aarontodd82/GenesisEngine/README.md

 **Teensy 4.x is recommended**, especially for SD card playback.
 It offers fast GPIO, large memory, and built-in SD on the 4.1.

+**Arduino Uno/Mega Limitation:** Due to AVR's 16-bit PROGMEM addressing, flash playback is limited to ~16KB (Uno) or ~60KB (Mega).
+Use `--strip-dac` when converting, or use SD card playback for larger files.
+See the BasicPlayback example README for details.

 *Mega SD support requires software SPI for the shift register due to pin conflicts.
 Results may vary—some VGM files with heavy DAC usage may have timing issues.

 ## Examples